RECUP-DOE/pyperfdump/README.md

 Either `PDUMP_EVENTS` *or* `PDUMP_CODES`
 **must** be set prior to calling `pyperfdump.init()`.
-An exception will be raised if there no counters to collect.
+An exception will be raised if there are no counters to collect.

 A ***warning*** will be printed if a counter name or code cannot be used (with the reason why).